Top court paves way for same-sex marriage in Taiwan

 The Constitutional Court ruled Wednesday that current laws, which say that marriage is between a man and a woman, violate the constitution.

-The panel has given the island's parliament, known as the Legislative Yuan, two years to amend or enact new laws, which could potentially make Taiwan the first place in Asia to allow same-sex marriage.
+The panel of judges has given the island's parliament, known as the Legislative Yuan, two years to amend or enact new laws, which could potentially make Taiwan the first place in Asia to allow same-sex marriage.

+"We feel that this is a huge success for the LGBT and marriage equality movement in Taiwan," said Wayne Lin, an activist who runs an LGBT hotline in Taiwan.

+"We want to amend the Civil Code so same-sex couples can get married... our target is to complete this whole process within this year."

-The island has a large gay community and its annual gay pride is the biggest in Asia but the issue of marriage equality has divided Taiwanese society, with thousands turning out in recent months to protest both for and against marriage equality
+The island has a large gay community and its annual gay pride is the biggest in Asia but the issue of marriage equality has divided Taiwanese society, with thousands turning out in recent months to protest both for and against marriage equality.

 The decision came in response to two requests for a Constitutional Court ruling on article 972 of Taiwan's civil code, which states that marriage is between a man and a woman.